logicminds/logicminds.github.io/README.md

 ## Generating new doc sections

-I have created am archetype for generating a new doc.
+I have created an archetype for generating a new doc.
 Essentially, this is just a template so we can easily create or modify archetypes.

 `hugo new -k doc_section en/<topic>/<subtopic>/_index.md`